CraigeryTheKid/magenta/src/pages/posts/post-07.md

 sudo --preserve-env systemctl edit --force --full wol-enable.service
 ```
 2. Copy this into the document.<br>
-After, hit "ctrl-x" to close, and hit "y" to save before closing.
+After, hit "ctrl-x" to close, and hit "y" to save before closing.<br>
+Remember again to change ethernet address to yours
 ```sh
 [Unit]
 Description=Enable Wake-up on LAN